-However, if we want to give this logic for gases it sounds to be weak.
-Why it sounds be weak?
-Because we know that gases are much less densely populated systems, and therefore intermolecular forces of attraction are not that strong.
-So, what gives rise to a strong viscosity in gases many times?
-Let us look into an example.
-Let us say that you have a system of gas molecules.
-So, one layer of gas molecules which is at the top of another layer which is like this, what is the difference between these 2 layers; the bottom layer is moving at a slower velocity and the top layer is moving at a faster velocity.
-And we have seen that how such velocity profiles occur in a system of fluid.
+However, if we want to give this logic for gases, it sounds to be weak why it sounds to be weak?
+Because we know that gases are much densely populated systems much less densely populated system and therefore, intermolecular forces of attraction are not that strong.
+So, what give rise to a strong viscosity in gases many times?
+So, let us look into an example.

+So, let us say that you have a system of gas molecules.
+So, one layer of gas molecules which is at the top of another layer which is like this: what is the difference between these two layers?
+The bottom layer is moving at a slower velocity and the top layer is moving at a faster velocity and we have seen that how such velocity profiles occur in a system of fluid.

-Now for gases, these molecules have strong random motion with respect to their mean positions.
+Now, for gases these molecules have strong random motion with respect to their mean position.
 So, these are vibrating with respect to their mean positions.
-In these way what is happening?
-It is very likely that a molecule from the slower moving layer joins the group of a faster moving layer.
-And what we will try to do?
+So, in this way what is happening?
+It is very likely that a molecule from the slower moving layer joins the group of a faster moving layer and what it will try to do?
 It will try to reduce the velocity of the faster moving layer.

-On the other hand it is very likely that because of these random thermal motion this motion is because over thermal energy of the system.
-So, if the temperature is absolute 0 it will go to a stop, but in any other case this thermal motion will be there.
-So, from the upper layer there will be molecules which are joining the bottom layer and these will now try to enforce the bottom layer to move faster.
+On the other hand, it is very likely that because of this random thermal motion, this motion is because of a thermal energy of the system.
+So, if the temperature is absolute zero it will go to a stop, but in any other case this thermal motion will be there.
+So, from the upper layer there will be molecules which are joining the bottom layer, and this will now try to enforce the bottom layer to move faster.

-So, that is how there is an exchange or transfer of molecular momentum.
-And this gives rise to the viscous properties of gases.
+So, that is how there is an exchange or transfer of molecular momentum and these gives rise to the viscous properties of gases.
 So, for gases it is mostly because of transfer of molecular momentum.
-If we say now that there are certain factors which are affecting the viscosity for gases and liquids then we should be able to explain how those factors influence the viscosity through this basic understanding.
-Let us concentrate on one of the factors as examples; let us say temperature.
+If we say now that there are certain factors which are affecting the viscosity for gases and liquids, then we should be able to explain how those factors influence the viscosity through this basic understanding.

+Let us concentrate on one of the factors as examples let us say temperature.
 So, viscosity of fluids is generally a strong function of temperature.

-Now let us ask ourselves a question; if we increase the temperature of a gas and a liquid intuitively would you expect the viscosity to increase or decrease increase?
+Now let us ask ourselves a question if you increase the temperature of gas and a liquid, intuitively would you expect the viscosity to increase or decrease?